Corn and hominy salad

 1.5-1.75 cups green enchilada sauce (about half of the recipe, plus a few more Tbsps)

-Lay out a tortilla and scoop 1-2 small spoonfuls onto the middle of one tortilla.
+Lay out a tortilla and scoop 1-2 spoonfuls of the filling onto the middle of one tortilla.
 Sprinkle with a tbsp of cojita cheese and fold the ends to overlap in the middle.
 Carefully flip the bundle over and place into your casserole dish with the folded-side down.
 Repeat until the dish is full, squeezing as many tortillas as you can into the nooks and crannies.

 Bake for 20 minutes or the cheese starts to look lightly golden and bubbly.
 Serve immediately.